 Over the last few years millions of Americans have lost their home equity and now find their underwater mortgages are difficult to refinance.
 An "underwater mortgage" is a term used to describe when a borrower has a mortgage that is greater than their home value.
 In other words if they sold their home today, they would owe the bank money because the proceeds from selling their house would not cover the lien that is owned on their property.
 Many homeowners are suffering from payments they can no longer afford, but because underwater mortgages have been preventing them from refinancing into a more affordable loan payment.
+BD Nationwide can help you find lenders that specialize in subprime and HARP mortgage programs.

 There are millions of homeowners in the U.S. that have great credit but they find themselves stuck in a high rate ARM because of their underwater mortgage loan that is preventing them from qualifying for a refinance loan that guarantees a lower fixed interest rate.

 BD Nationwide can match you with lenders that offer several underwater mortgage refinance solutions for borrowers that have a good mortgage payment history but find themselves stuck with an outstanding balance that is more than the value of their house.
 The window of opportunity to refinance an underwater mortgage will be closing soon, so talk to our HARP lenders today and lock into a once in a lifetime loan.
+If you haven't been following the news, HARP mortgage rates remain near record levels.
+The Home Affordable Refinance has been extended through 2016 for homeowners that have liens owned by Fannie Mae or Freddie Mac.
+Find out if you meet the HARP refinance requirements now.

 Consider refinancing your underwater loan while there are low rate refinance programs available: Now you can eliminate your underwater mortgage by refinancing with the Home Affordable Refinance Program!
 Get more info on fixed rates that could potentially save you money!